Gauff wins US Open to land first major title

 "I'm thankful for this moment.
 I don't have any words."

-Australian Open champion Sabalenka, meanwhile, must wait for a second major title but the 25-year-old Belarusian can at least console herself with the knowledge she will become the world number one for the first time.
+Australian Open champion Sabalenka, meanwhile, must wait for a second major title.

+The 25-year-old Belarusian can at least console herself with the knowledge she will become the world number one for the first time.

 Gauff will rise to a career-high third when the latest rankings are released on Monday - but claiming her first major at her home Grand Slam is what really matters.

-When sealing victory with a backhand winner on her first match point, Gauff immediately fell on to the court and sat on the sideline with her head in her hands.
+When sealing victory with a backhand winner on her first championship point, Gauff immediately fell on to the court and laid on the sideline with her hands covering her face.

 Almost the whole 24,000 crowd, which provided boisterous support throughout as they willed Gauff to victory, erupted in a frenzied celebration.